InvoiceFox/InvoiceFox-API-bash/making-an-invoice.md

  * **postal** - postal code / zip code
  * **city** - self explanatory
  * **country** - self explanatory

+There are more data fields possible.
+See the webapp for field names.

 ````
 curl -v -k \